-Ticonderoga Revitalization Alliance, Inc. is a not-for-profit, local development corporation organized under Not-For-Profit Corporation Law of New York State.
-The Organization is exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code.
+Ticonderoga Revitalization Alliance, Inc. is a not-for-profit, local development corporation organized under the Not-for-Profit Law of the State of New York.
+The Organization is exempt from income taxes as a not-for-profit corporation under tax section 501(c)(3) as determined by the Internal Revenue Service.